cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 * KDF: The name of the Key Derivation Function used in the hybrid KEM.

-* PRG: The name of the Pseudo-Random Generator used in the hybrid KEM.
+* PRG: The name of the Pseudorandom Generator used in the hybrid KEM.

 * Nseed: An integer representing the size of a seed for this hybrid KEM.